psychemedia/storytelling-notes/hudden_dudden.md

 So he sent a boy to Great Claus to ask for a bushel measure.

 "Whatt can he want with it?" thought Great Claus.
-And besmeared some tar underneath the measure, so that some part of whatever was measured should stick to- it.
+And besmeared some tar underneath the measure, so that some part of whatever was measured should stick to it.
 And thus it happened; for when he received the measure back, there were three new eight-shilling pieces adhering thereto.

 "What's this?" cried Great Claus; and he ran off at once to Little Claus.
 "Where did you get all that money from?"